 - 200-week exam - Another exam similar to the 90-day exam is required after an injured worker has received temporary total disability for 200 consecutive weeks to reevaluate the employee’s full medical and work circumstances.

-- C-92 exam - This type of exam aims to provide insight into the degree of impairment for those who suffer a permanent disability.
+- C-92 exam - This exam aims to provide insight into impairment for those who suffer a permanent disability.
 Here, a provider will determine a percentage equal to the individual’s impairment level.

-Additionally, injured workers can request an IME if there is a change in their status, or if they feel they are not being compensated appropriately.
-It is also possible to dispute the results of an IME and request a second opinion if workers’ believe the initial exam was not performed as it should have been.
+Injured workers can request an IME if there is a change in their status, or if they feel they are not being compensated appropriately.
+It is also possible to dispute the results of an IME and obtain a second opinion if the worker believes the initial exam was not performed as it should have been.

-Why Are Workers’ Comp Defense Medical Exams Important?
+Why Are Workers’ Comp Independent Medical Exams Important?

-These IMEs, or defense medical exams, can be critical to an injured employee’s ability to obtain the maximum amount of compensation.
-The BWC will use the exams to both qualify and disqualify workers, as well as determine how much compensation will be awarded.
+These IMEs can be critical to an injured employee’s ability to obtain the maximum compensation.
+The BWC will use the exams to both qualify and disqualify workers and determine how much compensation will be awarded.
 This is especially important for those receiving:

-Preparing for Your Defense Medical Exam in Ohio
+Preparing for Your Independent Medical Exam in Ohio

-With so much riding on the outcome of your exam, it is important to be prepared.
-Here, we offer some helpful tips for a successful defense medical exam.
+With so much riding on the outcome of your exam, be prepared.
+Here, we offer helpful tips for a successful defense medical exam.

 - Be truthful.
 If an injured worker is not honest about the details and scope of his injury, benefits could be denied.

 - Be thorough.
 Discuss any symptoms you may be having with your medical provider.
-It is up to the professionals to determine what is relevant to your health and treatment.
-Even minor symptoms may provide information that is critical to your care.
+It is up to the professionals to determine what relates to your health and treatment.
+Even minor symptoms may provide information critical to your care.

 - Have someone accompany you.
-A close friend or relative can take notes during the exam, recording the questions and opinions of the doctor, as well as your statements and concerns.
+A close friend or relative can take notes during the exam, recording the questions and opinions of the doctor, and your statements and concerns.
 If there is a dispute later, these notes can help keep your memory fresh, and that person can help lend credibility to your version of events.

 - Avoid pain medication before the exam.
-Pain medication is intended to relieve pain and discomfort, and it is typically very effective in doing so.
-Taking the medication before an exam can make it appear as if you are in less pain than you may be.
-The doctor may not be able to determine the true extent of your injury if your exam is performed under the influence of medication.
+Pain medication should relieve pain and discomfort, and it is typically very effective in doing so.
+Taking the medication before an exam can make it appear as if you are in pain less than you may be.
+The doctor may not determine the true extent of your injury if your exam is performed under the influence of medication.

-Defense medical exams, or IMEs, can significantly impact the amount of compensation an injured worker and his family receives.
+IMEs can significantly affect the compensation an injured worker and his family receives.
 These meetings are very important, and injured workers should take care to be prepared.
 At Monast Law Office, experienced workers’ compensation attorney Jim Monast and his team help injured Ohio workers and their families obtain all the compensation they deserve.
 If you have been hurt at work, take a moment to fill out the contact form on this page.
 You will receive a prompt response from a member of our team who can answer your questions and help you move forward most effectively.